aeternity/AEXs/AEXS/aex-2.md

     - `false`: the transaction CAN be modified by the wallet.
   - `return`: Boolean (DEFAULT: `false`).
     - `true`: the aepp is indicating that it is expecting a signed transaction back in return and do not want the wallet to perform a transaction broadcast.
-    - `false`: the aepp wants the wallet to sign and broadcast the transaction and return back only the transaction id.
+    - `false`: the aepp wants the wallet to sign and broadcast the transaction and return only the transaction id.

   **Returns**